 The place used to be a possession of the wealthy Dynasty of the Andechs Meraner who lost their position in the empire after the blame for the murder of Staufer heir Phlipp of Swabia in Bamberg was put on them.

-The place was taken over by the Wittelsbacher They started a pilgrimage site here after miraculously some relicts were discovered und the old altar.
+The place was taken over by the Wittelsbacher They started a pilgrimage site here after miraculously some relicts were discovered under the old altar.
 It became a rewarding business for the Wittelsbacher after they founded a Benedictine Monastery 1455 under Wittelsbacher Duke Albrecht III.

 The story is told on some big panels in front of the church of the monastery next to the new souvenir shop.

 The most important, embarrassing fact however is spared: Who murdered Philipp of Swabia in Bamberg 1208.
-A bloody job with a sword, because of jealousy.
+A bloody job with a sword, because of vile jealousy.

 Half news can be fake news too.